Dazy888/Calculator/README.md

 yarn dev
 ```

-4) Open http://localhost:3000/ in your browser and use
+4) Open http://localhost:3000/ in your browser and use.

 ## Description